easton57/C195-PA/README.md

 <br>

-2. Write code that provides the following customer record functionalities:
+~~2.
+Write code that provides the following customer record functionalities:~~

 ~~&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•  Customer records and appointments can be added, updated, and deleted.~~